Magnolia coco

-Magnolia coco, the coconut magnolia, is a species of flowering plant in the family Magnoliaceae, native to southern China, Taiwan,Cambodia and northern Vietnam.
+Magnolia coco, the coconut magnolia, is a species of flowering plant in the family Magnoliaceae, native to southern China, Taiwan, and northern Vietnam.
 A small tree from 7–13 ft in the garden, it is hardy to zone 9, and can also be kept as a houseplant.
 It is incorrectly called Magnolia pumila in some sources.
-In Thailand, it is called yi hoob flower [ยี่หุบ].Cambodia,it is call Yi hoop flower (យីហ៊ុប).
+In Thailand, it is called yi hoob flower [ยี่หุบ].
+In Cambodia, it is call Yi hoop flower (យីហ៊ុប).